lmon/slideshow_app/Readme.txt

 	I want to limit use of the site per hour/per user
 	I want to limit the number of images/server space
 	I want to use HTTPS for login/logout/register

-Components
+	I want the site to be responsive / mobile ready Components
 	Register
 	Authentication